 This is not the only Amazon phishing scam where the attackers have leveraged the brand and reputation of Amazon.
 In the past as well, attackers have been misguiding victims using the name of Amazon.
 Here are some of the most infamous cases including Amazon:

 Amazon Gift Card Scam

 Another very common type of Amazon phishing scam is the Amazon Gift Card Scam.
 While the details of these scams vary, there is a common pattern that the scammers follow.
-They connect with the vulnerable victim over the phone, email, social media.
+They connect with the vulnerable victim over the phone, email, and social media.
 This is done by creating a sense of urgency, such as offering a product at an unbelievably low price.

 “Amazon Called Me!”

 The scammer convinces them to turn on their computer and misguides them to click on unsecured websites.
 The victims are further asked to enter codes or other required information, make odd purchases, or permit the scammer to gain access to their computer.
-By using such manipulative tricks, the scammer gains access to bank account details of victims and other sensitive information.
+By using such manipulative tricks, the scammer gains access to the bank account details of victims and other sensitive information.

 Amazon Prime Day

 Not only do the customers eagerly wait for Amazon Prime Day but also cyber attackers, who are intent on trying to exploit Amazon’s customer base.

 In research, it was found that a phishing kit is available in the internet market which contains tools required for phishing campaign and are specifically designed to target Amazon customers.